Collin County Family Lawyer

 - If the spouses think they haven't gotten all the information they need from each other, they may pursue discovery, the process by which they exchange information and documents.

-- The spouses will discuss settlement of the case, either directly or with the help of attorneys or mediators, after which they will prepare an Agreed Decree of Divorce for the judge’s approval.
+- The spouses will discuss the settlement of the case, either directly or with the help of attorneys or mediators, after which they will prepare an Agreed Decree of Divorce for the judge’s approval.

 Legal Representation for Child Custody in Texas